11 Ways for Small Businesses To Use AI in 2026

 1. Content generation

 Content creators are increasingly turning to generative AI tools to save time and improve the content generation process.
-Tools like ChatGPT, Google Gemini, and Jasper enable users to input text prompts to quickly generate new drafts of written content such as outlines, emails, or blog posts.
+Tools such as ChatGPT, Google Gemini, and Jasper enable users to input text prompts to quickly generate new drafts of written content such as outlines, emails, or blog posts.
 Tools like Midjourney, Stable Diffusion, and DALL-E generate images based on text prompts.

 Some of the benefits of leveraging AI for content creation include:

-• Increased productivity and scalability because using AI tools to generate content requires less time and fewer resources than developing content from scratch
+- Increased productivity and scalability because using AI tools to generate content requires less time and fewer resources than developing content from scratch

-• Creative inspiration by using AI to brainstorm and come up with new ideas before developing content
+- Creative inspiration by using AI to brainstorm and come up with new ideas before developing content

-• AI-powered analytics track content metrics including page views, social media shares, and engagement rates to help optimize content generation strategies
+- AI-powered analytics track content metrics including page views, social media shares, and engagement rates to help optimize content generation strategies

 While artificial intelligence can make content marketing efforts more efficient, be aware that AI content isn’t publish-ready.
 Content creators and marketers should see AI content as inspiration for their own content or an initial draft.
 Any content created by generative AI writing tools should be proofread by a team member, fact-checked, and edited to ensure it aligns with brand voice, style, and guidelines.